Vishesh-Gupta/Course-Notes-UW/Computer Science/CS 246/Lecture 5.md

 std::cout      (type ostream)
 - used to write to std out
-- use the "output operator": << eg. `cout << "Bla"` std::cin        (type istream)
+- use the "output operator": << eg. `cout << "Bla"`

+std::cin       (type istream)
--  used to read fro std input
+-  used to read from std input
 - use the input operator: >> eg. `cin>>x;`

 std::cerr    (type ostream)